What to do if…

 Important note

-This is general information, not legal, financial, or professional security advice.
-If you believe a crime is in progress, you’re at immediate risk, or you’ve lost money, use official reporting and your bank’s fraud channels promptly.
+This is general information, not legal, medical, financial, therapeutic, technical, cyber-security, or professional advice.
+If you believe a crime is in progress, you are at immediate risk, or you have lost money, use official reporting routes and your bank’s fraud channels promptly.

 Additional Resources